 Never underestimate the importance of what you eat – certain foods can even improve your mood!
 For more info on eating the best foods for skin care, read Feed Your Skin, Starve Your Wrinkles: Eat Your Way to Firmer, More Beautiful Skin with the 100 Best Anti-Aging Foods.

-Shellfish, sunflower seeds, and sardines nourish the skin
+Shellfish, sunflower seeds, and sardines nourish healthy skin

-If you have any thoughts on these anti-aging foods, please share below.
+And finally, if you have any thoughts on these protein rich foods, please comment below…